 Clontarf Golf Club is one of the oldest established golf clubs to be found around Dublin.
-Founded in 1912, on the lands of nearby Mount Temple, thanks mainly to the contribution and influence of Dr. John Love Morrow.
+It was founded in 1912, on the lands of nearby Mount Temple, thanks mainly to the contribution and influence of Dr. John Love Morrow.
+It is also significant that at the time of the founding of the Club, as many as 90 per cent of golf courses throughout Ireland were limited to nine holes.

 Morrow, who was born in County Antrim in 1860, was a Presbyterian Minister who moved to the Clontarf area in 1890.
 As a young man he enjoyed fishing and shooting, but was soon to develop a passionate interest in golf.
 He became a player of the highest standard, reaching the status of a plus handicapper.
 He was later to become a member of Royal Dublin, Portmarnock, Royal Portrush, Lahinch and Knock.